 While the collection is known as the Benin Bronzes, like most West African "bronzes" the pieces are mostly made of brass of variable composition.
 The metal pieces were made using lost-wax casting and are considered among the best sculptures made using this technique.

-Museum quality, Benin bronze warriors on horseback figures, set.
+Museum quality, Benin bronze warriors on horseback figures, sold as a pair

 Fig. 1 spear 10" x 14" x 5.25"